Crowdfunding during COVID: How Seven Summits Snacks raised 111% of their goal

 Using crowdfunding to access capital

-Leanna and Kristyn also liked the “certainty building” a crowdfunding campaign would provide.
-They wanted people outside of their peer group to validate that there was product demand, says Kristyn.
-In addition, they saw a benefit in knowing exactly how many pre-orders they had to fulfill going into the manufacturing stage.
+Leanna and Kristyn liked the “certainty building” a crowdfunding campaign would provide.
+They wanted people outside of their peer group to validate that there was product demand.
+Plus they saw a benefit in knowing exactly how many pre-orders they had to fulfill going into the manufacturing stage.

 “I was like, this seems like a super idea.
-This is perfect for us,” says Leanna who was eager to use the momentum of the product testing to roll into the next phase of getting the bars to market, which included securing a co-packer in Calgary.
+This is perfect for us,” says Leanna.
+She was eager to use the momentum of the product testing to roll into the next phase of getting the bars to market, which included securing a co-packer in Calgary.

 Getting 111% funded through crowdfunding

 The all-female team created categories for a range of donations that ensured people felt they were getting value for their donation.
-Their rewards were boxes with different varieties and amounts of their chocolate bars.
+They used boxes with different varieties and amounts of their chocolate bars as their rewards.
 The higher priced rewards included hour-long nutrition or personal training consultation sessions with Leanna and Kristyn.

-With the rewards in place, Seven Summits Snacks launched their BoostR and got to work promoting it—a critical part of a successful crowdfunding campaign.
-They posted almost every day on Facebook and Instagram with nutrition info about chocolate, details about their products and encouragement for people to get involved, says Leanna.
+With the rewards in place, Seven Summits Snacks launched their campaign and got to work promoting it—a critical part of a successful crowdfunding campaign.
+They posted almost every day on Facebook and Instagram with nutrition info about chocolate, details about their products and encouragement for people to get involved.

 As the weeks rolled on and pre-orders piled up, Leanna and Kristyn wanted to protect against orders slowing down as the campaign came to a close.

-“We wrote a press release for our product and positioned it as local female entrepreneurs,” says Kristyn.
+“We wrote a press release for our product and positioned it as a business run and founded by local female entrepreneurs,” says Kristyn.
 “In the last few days of the campaign, we ended up getting an interview with CBC and one with CTV.
 They were happy to share a little bit of success from local people trying to grow their business.”

 "The idea is that you want to have as many people fund you as possible, so of course, there’s going to be different levels of financial comfort from a fundraising perspective."